 But in general, once you learn how web programming works, you can quickly move from one language to another, from one framework to one more suited for your task.
 The point of learning how to code is not to write the perfect program immediately, it's to understand what it means to build systems that solve problems for people.

 Did you ever have imposter syndrome, and if so, how have you dealt with it?
-You were making a lot of money for what I think was a one-person tech operation!

 I have imposter syndrome right now!
 Even after having built a successful business and selling it, I still feel like I shouldn't be giving advice.
 I have found that the best way to deal with this kind of feeling is to look at the impact of your work.
 If your code helps even one single person somewhere have a slightly better day, it's all worth it.